 Select different Themes for one or more, or all WordPress Pages, Posts or other non-Admin pages.
 Or Site Home.

 Allows the Administrator to specify which Theme will be used on specific Pages, Posts, other non-Admin pages (such as Category or Archive pages) or Site Home.
-A Prefix feature allows a Theme to be selected based on the initial characters of its URL ("Prefix URL"), and a Query Keyword feature allows a Theme to be selected whenever a specified ?keyword= or &keyword= is found in the URL.
+A Prefix feature allows a Theme to be selected based on the initial characters of its URL ("Prefix URL"), an Asterisk ("*") can be used to match all subdirectories at a specific level in the directory/folder hierarchy, and a Query Keyword feature allows a Theme to be selected whenever a specified ?keyword= or &keyword= is found in the URL.
 A Theme can also be specified for All Pages, All Posts or Everywhere.
 In turn, even when a Theme is specified for All Pages, All Posts or Everywhere, a different Theme can still be specified for specific Pages or Posts.

 Think what you could do if you could easily use more than one Theme on your WordPress web site or blog: